yuutoy/readability.php/README.md

 ## Requirements

-PHP 7.0+, ext-dom, ext-xml, and ext-mbstring.
-To install all this dependencies (in the rare case your system does not have them already), you could try something like this in *nix like environments:
+PHP 7.3+, ext-dom, ext-xml, and ext-mbstring.
+To install these dependencies (in the rare case your system does not have them already), you could try something like this in *nix like environments:

-`$ sudo apt-get install php7.1-xml php7.1-mbstring`
+`$ sudo apt-get install php7.4-xml php7.4-mbstring`

 ## How to use it